-Welcome to FoodSafety.tamu.edu – home of the Certified Food Manager Training Program (CFM) and the Food Handlers Course taught by the Texas A&M AgriLife Extension Service.
-On this website you will find course information, cost, dates and locations.
-You will also find food safety information for consumers, hunters, Cottage Food Producers, Farmers Market vendors/shoppers and much more!
+Welcome to FoodSafety.tamu.edu – home of the Certified Food Manager Education Program (CFM) and the Food Handlers Course taught by the Texas A&M AgriLife Extension Service.
+On this website, you will find course information, cost, dates, and locations.
+You will also find food safety information for consumers, hunters, Cottage Food Producers, Farmers Market vendors/shoppers, and much more!

-Why should you take a CFM or Food Handlers course?
+Why should you take a Food Handlers course or become a CFPM?